GLM 5

 Common questions about GLM 5

-GLM-5 supports a 200,000-token context window, allowing it to process large documents, long codebases, or extended multi-turn conversations in a single pass.
+GLM 5 supports a context window of 200,000 tokens, allowing it to process very long documents or extended multi-turn conversations in a single request.

 What people think about GLM 5